hilbix/ansible/README.md

   - `git`: know how to use this `git` feature: `git config --global url.XXXX.insteadOf YYYY`
   - `ssh`: How to configure `~/.ssh/config` to tunnel to some VM using `ProxyCommand`
 - Some local Linux
-  - With this repository here installed
+  - Can be WSL under Windows, of course
-  - A local ansible is installed, but it need not be a current version
+  - Needs this repository here installed
-  - WSL under Windows works, of course
+  - Needs a local ansible installed, but this need not be a current one
 - Some remote VM which is up an running
   - With some minimum default install
   - No additional setup needed, except `ssh`
-  - No need to access the VM host (cloud VM is ok)
+  - No need to access the VM host, just the VM is enough
 - `ssh` access to the VM
   - Name of the `ssh` connection should match `hostname -f` on the VM
   - Pubkey auth recommended, but SSH login with password is ok